Financial-Times/dotcom-tool-kit/packages/types/README.md

 ## Schema Type Reference

-In this table, `A` and `B` can be substituted by any of the first four types (unfortunately TypeScript does not seem to support recursive conditional types right now.) `T` can be any type, with a `?` suffix denoting an optional type.
+In this table, `A` can be substituted by any of the first four types (unfortunately TypeScript does not seem to support recursive conditional types right now.) `B` and `C` in the union type are string literals. `T` can be any type, with a `?` suffix denoting an optional type.

 | Syntax       | Type                |
 | ------------ | ------------------- |